Home > Numerical methods > Numerical Integration > Simpson's 1/3 Rule example

 3. Example-3 (table data)

-3. Find Solution using Simpson's 1/3 rule
+Find the approximated integral value using Simpson's 1/3 rule

 xf(x)